Skip to main content

 Known or suspected security or privacy incidents involving CMS information or information systems must be reported immediately to the CMS IT Service Desk:

 You as the ISSO should be apprised of the situation as soon as possible (if you’re not the one who initially reported the incident).
 You will work with the Incident Management Team (IMT) and others involved with your system to manage and report the incident and mitigate any resulting harm.
-More details can be found in the CMS Risk Management Handbook (RMH) Chapter 8: Incident Response.

-CMS Acceptable Risk Safeguards (ARS 5.1)
+CMS Acceptable Risk Safeguards (ARS)

-The goal of the ARS 5.1 is to define a baseline of minimum information security and privacy assurance controls.
+The goal of the CMS Acceptable Risk Safeguards (ARS) is to define a baseline of minimum information security and privacy assurance controls.
 The controls are based on both internal CMS governance documents and laws, regulations, and other authorities created by institutions external to CMS.
 Protecting and ensuring the confidentiality, integrity, and availability for all of CMS’ information and information systems is the primary purpose of the information security and privacy assurance program.
-The ARS 5.1 complies with the CMS IS2P2 by providing a defense-in-depth security structure along with a least-privilege, need-to-know basis for all information access.

-Learn more about ARS 5.1
+Learn more about the ARS.

 CMS Information Security and Privacy Policy (IS2P2)

-Go to the IS2P2
+Go to the IS2P2.

 CFACTS

-CMS FISMA Controls Tracking System (CFACTS) is the system used by CMS as a repository for managing the security and privacy requirements of its information systems.
+CMS FISMA Controls Tracking System (CFACTS) is used by CMS as a repository for managing the security and privacy requirements of its information systems.
 It provides a common foundation to manage policies, controls, risks, assessments, and deficiencies across the CMS enterprise.
 You will use it for tracking your tasks associated with system authorization, risk remediation, and more.

 Security and Privacy Language for IT Procurements